GedMullen/2016-2017/php.md

 ```
 ##Exercises
 <br>1 .
 Copy and run the "loginpdo" example to your own environment and make sure that it runs correctly for your own database.
 <br>2 .
 Modify the "addbets" example PHP app to include a password for the customer.
-Create a defualt admin account in your sql script.
+Create a default admin account in your sql script.
 <br>3 .
 Add a login screen.
 Admin should redirect to the index page.
 Other (no admin) users should redirect to the "read.php".
 <br>4 .
 If the user clicks "register" then redirect them to the create.php page.